 What information is available in My Virtual Reports?

-• Daily Batch Summary-review the transactions in a particular batch.
+- Review the transactions in a particular batch

-• Transaction Search-search for specific transactions by date, card #, authorization #, or amount.
+- Search for specific transactions by date, card number, authorization number, or amount

 How can I access Virtual Reports?